 “Malfoy.”
 I retorted, as slid my chair as far away from him as possible.

 “Okay, class.”
-Alban, nodding contently now that I 'd sat down.
+Alban, nodding contently now that I had sat down.
 “To get to know your partner and to help me find out where we all are, we are going to have a partner test.
-You will not be allowed to talk, and you will get one test between the two of you.
+You will be allowed to talk but quietly, and you will get one test between the two of you.
 Write it as a normal test, and work together, I will not tolerate one partner doing all the work.”

 He flicked his wand, and paper flew around the room, one landing on each of the tables.

 I glanced down at the test, then at Scorpius.
 We locked eyes for a moment, hate bubbling behind both our eyes.

 I glanced up to the front of the classroom where Professor Alban stood, arms folded.
 He glared back at me, arching an eyebrow threateningly.